m-ab-s/media-autobuild_suite/README.md

 - This script contains helper functions used by compile and update that can also be `source`'d by the user if desired.

+`/build/media-suite_deps.sh`

+- This script contains the URLs for each git repo used by `build/media-suite_compile.sh`.
+These URLs can be appended with `#branch=BRANCH`, `#commit=COMMITHASH`, or `#tag=TAG` to build from a branch, commit, or tag respectively.
+They can also be replaced to build from forked repositories (For example, changing `SOURCE_REPO_SVTAV1=https://gitlab.com/AOMediaCodec/SVT-AV1.git` to `SOURCE_REPO_SVTAV1=https://github.com/gianni-rosato/svt-av1-psy.git`).

 `/build/ffmpeg_options.txt` & `/build/mpv_options.txt`

-- If you select the option to choose your own FFmpeg/mpv optional libraries, this file will contain options that get sent to FFmpeg/mpv's configure script before compiling.
-Edit this file as you wish to get a smaller FFmpeg/mpv without features you don't need or with additional features not compiled by default, if supported.
+- If you select the option to choose your own FFmpeg/mpv optional libraries, these files will contain options that get sent to FFmpeg/mpv's configure script before compiling.
+Edit them as you wish to get a custom FFmpeg/mpv with or without any features available, if supported by the suite.

 ## Optional User Files